dogweather/forkful/content/en/ruby/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists in Ruby allows programmers to verify the presence of a directory before performing operations like reading files or creating new directories.
-This is crucial for avoiding errors in file handling and ensuring the reliability of file system manipulations.

 ## How to:
 Ruby's standard library provides straightforward methods to check for a directory's existence.
 Here's how you do it with pure Ruby, without needing any third-party libraries: